 for every harlen you own, we support one student

-in Room to Read's Girls' Education Program for one year.
+in Room to Read's Girls' Education Program for one school year.

 Our contribution provides girls with the tools they need to succeed: tuition and fees | mentoring and life skills education | books and uniforms | and other materials, like a bike, if she needs one to get to school.